flowcean/flowcean/docs/examples/one_tank.md

 hatch run examples:one_tank
 ```

-This command will take care to install any required dependencies in a seperate environment.
+This command will take care to install any required dependencies in a separate environment.
 After a short moment you should see the learning results from both methods and the achieved metric values.

 ### From source